CleverRaven/Cataclysm-DDA/doc/USER_INTERFACE_AND_ACCESSIBILITY.md

 readers to announce the most important information in a UI, the terminal cursor has to be placed at the correct location.
-This information may be text such as selected item names in a list, etc, and the cursor has to be placed exactly at the beginning or right after the end of of the text for screen readers to announce it.
+This information may be text such as selected item names in a list, etc, and the cursor has to be placed exactly at the beginning of the text for screen readers to announce it.
+(Note: from my test with an Ubuntu VM, if the cursor is placed after the end of the text, the cursor might be wrapped to the next line and cause the screen reader to announce the text incorrectly.
+It also seems to be easier for people to control the screen reader to read from the beginning of the text where the cursor is placed.)

-(Note: There has been conflicting feedbacks regarding whether the cursor should be before or behind the text.
-Update after getting more information.)

 The recommended way to place the cursor is to use `ui_adaptor`.
 This ensures the desired cursor position is preserved when subsequent output code changes the